As Above So Below

 It is not as simple as holding a stone above a pond and let gravity do its thing.
 More often than not I prime my mind to find a solution for something and let the thought rest.
 When I can relax by listening to music I like or find another form of distraction the answer very often comes to me.

-This answer can be concrete but can also wrapped in a layer of symbols.
+This answer can be concrete as well as wrapped in a layer of symbols.
 It takes patience and experience to let these thoughts enter the fore of the mind and find acceptance without judgment.
-You need to be willing to collect the data, stand back and analyze the data.
+You need to be willing to collect the data, stand back and analyse the data.

 Learn to analyze and quantify your gut feeling

 I consider the body as one big antenna with which I sense the what we consider material environment.
-At the same time the body functions as an extension of the mind in that thoughts can be expressed by the body.
-Think about goose bumps when you think about something or tears that spontaneously begin to flow when watching a touching movie.
+At the same time, the body functions as an extension of the mind in that express thoughts through the body.
+Think about goosebumps when you think about something or tears that spontaneously begin to flow when watching a touching movie.

 Also here it takes time and patience to accept these sensations for what they are and not silence them with judgement.
-In time you begin to find patterns and correlations between certain thoughts and your bodily reaction.
-With practice your body gives of a signal that tells you which thought means what.
+In time you begin to find patterns and correlations between specific thoughts and your bodily reaction.
+With practice, your body gives off a signal that tells you which thought means what.

 Find patterns and triggers, recognize them and use them

 There is also a lot of programming and triggering going on.
-In the societies where advertising and visual media like movies are prevalent you cannot escape the building of patterns.
-For example seeing a cup of coffee in a movie might very well trigger a desire for coffee in your body.
-Not everybody has the same trigger patterns but I am sure you can find some in your life.
+In the societies where advertising and visual media like movies are prevalent, you cannot escape the building of patterns.
+For example, seeing a cup of coffee in a film might very well trigger a desire for coffee in your body.
+Not everybody has the same trigger patterns, but I am sure you can find some in your life.

 Sensations in the body can be that of euphoria, dread, anxiety, calmness and so forth.
-Naturally the stomach itself is a little but rich pharmacy that is responsible to effects like feeling “butterflies”.
-This seem to be caught by a reduction in blood flow and is part of processes regulated by our Autonomous Nervous System.
+Naturally, the stomach itself is a little and rich pharmacy that is responsible for effects like feeling "butterflies".
+This butterfly feeling seems to be caused by a reduction in blood flow and is part of processes regulated by our Autonomous Nervous System.

-The body’s hormonal state changes, the impact of food and chemical changes, having enough sleep plays a big role and these are never constant.
-In the end it is about whether or not or to what degree the thought+bodily sensation resulted in a useful creative impulse or output.
-When you spend time on getting to know your body and mind you shall find those relationships and it is actually very liberating.
+The body's hormonal state changes, the impact of food and chemical modifications, having enough sleep plays a significant role, and these are never constant.
+In the end, it is about whether or not or to what degree the thought+bodily sensation resulted in a useful creative impulse or output.
+When you spend time getting to know your body and mind, you shall find those relationships, and it is very liberating.

 Try the following super simple and fun exercise: